lnynhi02/coffee-sales-dp-docs/docs/index.md

 ### 7. Data Pipeline Design
 ![Image](img/data-pipeline-v1.1.png)

-#### Stream Processing
+#### Real-time Flow
-##### Real-time Suggestion Logic
-A Kafka Consumer listens to the topic containing order details.
-It checks the following conditions to determine whether a product suggestion should be made:
+Order events are captured via Kafka Connect from MySQL.
+And Kafka Consumers check the following conditions to determine whether a product suggestion should be made:

 - Whether the customer is a *diamond-tier* member
 - Whether the payment method is *bank transfer*
 - Whether the associated bank is *ACB*

 If all conditions are satisfied, the system suggests a product different from those already ordered.

-The system assumes the customer always accepts the suggestion.
-The confirmed suggestion is then published to the topic `order_suggestion_accepted`.
+And then suggestions are published to the `order_suggestion_accepted` topic.

 ##### Caching Strategy for Real-time Processing
 Since condition checks are performed continuously in real time, lookup tables are cached in Redis to optimize performance: